nnicolosi/interplanetary-travel-reservation-system-api-kotlin/README.md

 ### Spacecraft ###

 Spacecraft represent the vehicles in the company's fleet that are available for voyages.
 Different spacecraft are certified for different destinations and may have different passenger capacity.
-Implemented as an enumeration to simplify the implementation, which can be justified due to the fact that they are not expected to change frequently.
+They are implemented as an enumeration to simplify the implementation.
+This approach seems justified due to the fact that they are not expected to change frequently.

 > <details>
 >     <summary>Available Spacecraft</summary>